[Note: The deadline has passed for the currently application cycle. The next application cycle will be announced in the spring of 2021.]

 Higher education in the United Kingdom is different from the U.S.A.
 In addition to basic terminology (such as “term” as opposed to “semester”), you’ll need to research the ways in which your academic discipline might be understood quite differently in a British context.
 The UK has different guiding assumptions when it comes to teaching, resources, and research methodology.
 For a handy guide to various databases, click here.

-- If you think you’re eligible for the Marshall, and you have a clear sense of what you want to study and why, email us at firstname.lastname@example.org with your internal application by May 1st.
+- If you think you’re eligible for the Marshall, and you have a clear sense of what you want to study and why, complete the preliminary application by the internal deadline.
 Please keep in mind that the internal application is a provisional draft.
 You will need to plan to develop your application over the summer months.

 - When you have submitted your internal application, we will arrange a half hour meeting with you to discuss your materials.
 This is a chance for us to give you initial feedback, and to set up a plan of attack over the coming months.
 We will contact your school, and let them know that you are interested in applying.
 They can reserve the right to not endorse your application (after all, the letter of endorsement will eventually come from the Dean's Office), which is why it's important that we immediately assess whether your application is a plausible one or not.